bottkars/bottkars.github.io/_posts/2020-10-30-deploying-PPDM-on-vSphere-with-govc-and-powershell.md

 if not already node, load the Modules by

 {% highlight scss %}
-import-moduel PPDM-pwsh
+import-module PPDM-pwsh
 {% endhighlight %}

-The fisrt step is to connect to the PPDM API:
+The first step is to connect to the PPDM API:

 {% highlight scss %}
 $API=Connect-PPDMapiEndpoint -PPDM_API_URI https://ppdm-demo.home.labbuildr.com -user -trustCert
 {% endhighlight %}

-You will be asked for for the username ad *admin* and Password of *changeme* Once conected, we need to Accept the EULA by using
+You will be asked for for the username ad *admin* and Password of *admin* Once connected, we need to Accept the EULA by using
 {% highlight scss %}
 Approve-PPDMEula
 {% endhighlight %}

-The next step is to confiure PPDM.
-For that, we need to specify Timezone, NTP Server and thge new Password(s) to get a list of timezones, run
+The next step is to configure PPDM.
+For that, we need to specify Timezone, NTP Server and the new Password(s) to get a list of timezones, run
 {% highlight scss %}
 Get-PPDMTimezones